Master of Arts in Teaching

 The Master of Arts in Teaching program is designed to help you become proficient in nine program competencies, which are based upon national and state professional standards for beginning teachers.
 Each course requires you to gain knowledge and experience in relation to one or more of the program competencies.

 The Master of Arts in Teaching is a noncertification program designed for professionals from all 50 states and abroad who desire a fundamental understanding of secondary teaching practices.
 This program does not include field experiences or student teaching and, therefore, will not lead to a teaching license.
-This program is also not an advanced teacher preparation track; therefore, if any of the following apply to you, you will not be eligible to enroll:

 - Ask your University representative about our partnership with American Board.

 - Review Purdue Global’s State Licensure and Certifications site for program and state-specific licensure information.